chantouchsek/nuxt-deploy-notifier/README.md

 };
 ```

-This module is being disabled by default, and must be explicitly enable by setting the `LIGHTHOUSE_ENABLED` environment variable to `true`.
+This module is being disabled by default, and must be explicitly enable by setting the `SLACK_NOTFIER_ENABLED` environment variable to `true`.

 ## Options